 Right here, right now.
 These are the good old days.

-When I think back to ten years ago in 2007 I remember them as the good old days.
+When I think back ten years ago to 2007 I remember them as the good old days.
 I’d just moved to London and everything was new.
 I had the big city to explore.

 When I think back further to 1997 I remember them as the good old days.
 I was young, dumb and clueless about the world.
 But I remember being confident and optimistic about about myself and my life.